krmackey/Irrigation_DVAT/README.md

 The current status of my project is that there is a database containing cleaned data, and a series of functions querying it using values stored in a dictionary.
 Each function represents a decision the user will have to make, and can be represented with this [flowchart](writeup/Flowchart_of_decisions.png).
 The current functions account for the decisions regarding commodity and after. **They must be done in the order specified.** In my final project, these functions will be called in the background when a user clicks a button, checks a box in a checklist, or selects an option in a dropdown list.
 Whenever the user performs these actions, a dictionary will be updated.

-A more detailed description of my project can be found in my writeup found here.
+A more detailed description of my project can be found in my writeup found [here](writeup/Revised_Project_Proposal.pdf).

 ## Quick Start Guide
 To explore my current code, first create a `data` folder, containing both files held in the `data` folder in this repository.
 They hold irrigation data collected by the USDA, and state abbreviation data used by the CDC.
-More information about them can be read about in the data description section of my project proposal found.
-You'll then also want to create a `src` folder containing the `irrigation_db.py` file found in the `src` folder in this repository.
+More information about them can be read about in the data description section of my project proposal found [here](writeup/Revised_Project_Proposal.pdf).
+You'll then also want to create a `src` folder containing the `irrigation_db.py` file found in the `src` folder in this repository and linked [here](src/irrigation_db.py).
 This file builds a database, cleans the data from the USDA and CDC, and inserts the cleaned data into the database's relational tables.
-Lastly, download the `demo.ipynb` notebook to look at my functions with some documentation, as well as some examples (one of which directly references my writeup) with some instructions to run through.
+Lastly, download the `demo.ipynb` notebook (linked [here](demo.ipynb) )to look at my functions with some documentation, as well as some examples (one of which directly references my writeup) with some instructions to run through.

 ## Extended Function Descriptions
-### Functions in the DB class located in `irrigation_db.py`
+### Functions in the DB class located in [`irrigation_db.py`](src/irrigation_db.py)

 - `__init__(self, path_db: str, create: bool = False)-> None`
     - Constructor for the database that is found at `path_db`, a string object, specified by the user.
 If the user wishes to create the database, they can set the boolean `create` to `True`.